How to Apply Makeup for Video Presentations

 - Optional: sparingly apply the color eyeshadow used on top of the eyelid under the eye with the blending tip or small eye brush

-- Optional: False eyelashes – use natural style, often they can really help open the eye
+- Optional: False eyelashes – use a natural style, often they can really help open the eye

-- Optional: Use and eyelash curler (to help open out the eye) prior to applying mascara.
+- Optional: Use an eyelash curler (to help open out the eye) prior to applying mascara.